Haircut in Finance – Definition and Example

 - A haircut in finance is the difference between the loan amount and the market value of an asset used as collateral

-- A haircut also refers to the difference between the buying and selling price of a stock or the spread which market makers can create
+- A haircut also refers to the difference between the buying and selling price of a stock or the spread that market makers can create

 Understanding a Haircut